 of the traditional Internet do not allow commercial messages by e-mail.

 Now, if you own a stained glass web site, and your e-mail address is on it, you will receive spam.
-You will be doing your bit for the long term health of the Internet, if you report these spammers to their service providers.
+You will be doing your bit for the long term health of the Internet, if you report these spammers.
+(See further down).

-There are two courses of action open to you:
+There are three levels of action open to you:

 We list sites from world wide.

-All traditional stained glass URLs are invited for consideration.
+All traditional stained glass & fused glass URLs are invited for consideration.